mwahajkhan/LlamaIndex-Agent-Applications/README.md

 * **Language Embeddings:**

 Embeddings are vectors created as numerical representations of non-numerical data objects like Natural Language, images, sounds, etc. In the case of Natural Language Processing embedding vectors capture the **semantic and syntactic** senses.
 The embedding models involve complex machine learning techniques including sophisticated neural networks.
 Text embeddings capture the semantic meanings of words, and their relationships within a language, as they encode semantic simalarity between words.
+Some common text embedding models are:

+-> TF-IDF (Term frequency -Inverse document frequency    -> Word-2-Vec    -> BERT (Bidirectional Encode Representations from Transformers)

+The simalarity between two data points can be measured via:

+1. Euclidean Distance

+2. Cosine Distance